apache/arrow/rust/parquet/README.md

 `cargo build` command.

 ## Test
 Run `cargo test` for unit tests.
+To also run tests related to the binaries, use `cargo test --features cli`.

 ## Binaries
-The following binaries are provided (use `cargo install` to install them):
+The following binaries are provided (use `cargo install --features cli` to install them):
 - **parquet-schema** for printing Parquet file schema and metadata.
 `Usage: parquet-schema <file-path>`, where `file-path` is the path to a Parquet file.
 Use `-v/--verbose` flag to print full metadata or schema only (when not specified only schema will be printed).